storj/docs/app/dcs/code/static-site-hosting/custom-domains/page.md

 ### Why am I seeing an "Invalid SSL certificate" error from Cloudflare?

 Problem: Customers using Cloudflare (or likely anything as a reverse proxy) who have certain TLS settings may see an error.
 In an effort to improve security and bring users SSL certs without the need for a CDN proxy, we no longer support self-signed certificates for custom domains.
-Keep reading for two ways to resolve the problem.

 ![Cloudflare Invalid SSL Certificate Error](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/dsxcEfc44l_gwzQHRiRKS_167760201695824623.png)